 I installed the hitch myself after concluding that even a “certified installer” would likely be pulling apart a Mk7 for the first time.
 Small cars with hitches are still relatively rare in the grand scheme of things.
 Plus, I was turned-off by a quote from an installer about 165 miles away: $290 for the hitch (marked-up, of course), $240 for lighting module/harness (really marked-up), and $275 for labor, for a total of $833 after TAXES.
 Doing it myself cost me $275 for the hitch, $140 for the module/harness, and $25 to rent a lift bay for a few hours, for a total of $440.
 I think the installer would have done a quality job, but I wasn’t willing to pay so much extra, give up the car so far away ALL DAY, not be allowed to watch any of the work (not even to dip in for the occasional photograph), and never be certain if anything was broken and then concealed during reassembly.
 Having done the job myself, I know what was done and where.

 For lighting, I chose a ZCI Circuit Protected Vehicle Wiring Harness, eTrailer.com item #119250KIT.
 Rather than “tapping” into each tail light wire, the ZCI module clips an inductive current sensor to each turn signal wire as well as the tail light wire ( the “STOP” wire is not used on the GTI).
 If current is sensed on a wire (indicating the car’s light is illuminated), then the module lights the applicable trailer light, all without loading the car’s lighting circuit.
 It’s pretty slick and compatible with just about any car or truck.
 I ran the module’s 12V lead to my electronics panel in the trunk, rather running it all the way to the battery or fuse panel.
 I passed the trailer connection through a grommet above the muffler’s heat shield.
 I didn’t find a mounting solution for the connector that I liked.
 It turns out that simply tucking it into the bumper skin when not in use works great!
-INSTALLATION TIP: No matter how well you hide the module, make sure that you put the module’s fuse someplace that’s easily accessible.
+INSTALLATION TIP: Put the module’s fuse someplace that’s easily accessible.
 Should the module need resetting (mine has), it’s best to have the fuse someplace that’s easy to remove.

 Ready to Transport,